Are other walk-in manufacturers using extruded polystyrene?

 Where can I see photos of Amerikooler products?

 You can see a complete list of our products with photos as well as our gallery of photos and videos online here.back to top

-Why don’t you use polyurethane (foam-in-place) insulation?
+Why don’t you use foamed-in-place urethane insulation?

-It is simple: foam-in-place insulation is an inferior product to XPS.
+It is simple: foamed-in-place insulation is an inferior product to XPS.
 Amerikooler has been on the cutting edge of cooling technology for more than 30 years.
 When we learned the value of XPS in 2008, it was a no-brainer to include this material in our products in order to provide our customers with the best cooling units money can buy.back to top

 Why should I be concerned with foamed-in-place urethane insulation?

 Recently, urethane panel insulation has come under fire for numerous inherited quality issues.
 It may be time for you to consider using another type of insulation.
 Why?
 It's simple.

 The injection process in which urethane panels are manufactured poses many challenges, namely the formation of the foam material and the overall inconsistency of the compound.
 Unfortunately, these issues go unnoticed as they take place within the cavity between two metal skins.
 For that reason, even within short period of time they can seriously compromise the integrity and thermal performance of the panels.

 Common issues caused by the injection of foam insulation are: